nem64/CDN-Sniper/README.md

 A program to scan all the IPs of an ASN and return ones matching a commonName

 # Purpose of CDN-Sniper
 I wanted a way to get all CDN edge nodes of a specific ASN provider.
-For example.
-I wanted the GGC nodes of AS203214 so I can generate a list of addresses and use it in my router & firewall.
+For example, I wanted the GGC nodes of AS203214 so I can generate a list of addresses and use it in my router & firewall.
 This works with any ASN and commonName and can be used to identify virtually anything.

 # Build
 ```go build -o CDN-Sniper *.go```